AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/google-forms-modules.md

 The Google Forms modules allow you to monitor, select, add, update or delete responses on your Google Forms.

-In order to use Google Docs with `Adobe Workfront Fusion`, it is necessary to have a Google account.
+In order to use Google Docs with Adobe Workfront Fusion, it is necessary to have a Google account.
 If you don't have a Google account yet, you can create one at the Google Account help page.

 If you need instructions on creating a scenario, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).